Political pressure led to LRT timeline being shortened, inquiry hears | CBC News

 Cosentino said RTG and train company representatives tried to convince the city that the CAF vehicles met the city's specifications, or were close enough.
 But the city refused.

-Cosentino also addressed the 12 consecutive-day trial test that was supposed to result in the city having 15, two-vehicle train sets available for service.
-That didn't happen.
+Cosentino also addressed the 12 consecutive-day trial test that was supposed to result in the city having 15 two-vehicle train sets available for service.

 The SNC-Lavalin executive told the commission that it was difficult to get 15 trains to work based on the parameters agreed on with the city.